tutur787/bot_detector/README.md

 ## What results did we find

 For the second dataset, we had the following results:
-  We have found: 58 bots
+  We have found: 58 bots\n
   There are 64 users in the users_df
   90.625% of the users in users_df are bots 89.23076923076924% bots have been found